ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 end
 ```

-#### Invoke the main method when this is executed from the terminal
+#### Invoke the main method when this file is executed from the terminal
 ```ruby
 if __FILE__ == $PROGRAM_NAME
   start_active_players_lite